lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    -  Solution: Verify :ref:`the format of the model definition file <model_definition_guide>` and if any key-value pairs are incorrect, modify them and overwrite the file in the saved location.
-      Then, click ``Clear error and Retry`` button to remove all the error stacked in routes info table and ensure that the routing of the model service is set correctly.
+      Then, click 'Clear error and Retry' button to remove all the error stacked in routes info table and ensure that the routing of the model service is set correctly.

       .. image:: refresh-button.png